Homebound senior says she can't get COVID-19 vaccine

 "We're elderly, we're over 70, and we're all shut-ins so we have underlying conditions," said Lawrence.
 "This is a valuable program and I couldn't live without it.
 I want to continue to live."

-Connie also uses Ballentine Ambulance for transportation, but was told they can't tie up their drivers waiting in line to get the vaccine.
-Connie has rented a wheelchair accessible van for a retinologist appointment next week but the rental costs $100 per day, and she says it's on a day when they're not offering vaccines.
+Lawrence also uses Ballentine Ambulance for transportation, but was told they can't tie up their drivers waiting in line to get the vaccine.
+Lawrence has rented a wheelchair accessible van for a retinologist appointment next week but the rental costs $100 per day, and she says it's on a day when they're not offering vaccines.

 As of Thursday night, neither Homedica nor Ballentine had responded to KTBS 3's request for comment.
 But Lawrence doesn't blame them, and hopes the problem can be solved by clearing up the red tape.

 Lawrence has contacted the offices of several lawmakers at the state and local level, including Sen. Bill Cassidy, who is a doctor.
 She's encouraging others in her situation to reach out as well.